-Spicy Korean pepper paste gochujang makes these chicken wings different from any other chicken wings.
+Air fried Paleo Korean Chicken Wings from the air fryer uses gochujang which makes these different from any other chicken wings.
 The sauce is not sweet or sour but truly peppery with a slight tang to it.
-Marinating the wings over night and air frying them twice make flavors even bolder .Healthy Korean Chicken Wings is the first recipe in my book, Paleo Cooking with your Air Fryer.
-I wanted to introduce the book with a familiar ingredient – chicken wings – that are enveloped with a new flavor – gochujang – that readers might experience for the first time.
+Marinating the wings overnight and air frying them twice make flavors even bolder .Healthy Korean Chicken Wings is the first recipe in my book, Paleo Cooking with your Air Fryer.
+I wanted to introduce the book with a familiar ingredient – chicken wings – that is enveloped with a new flavor – gochujang – that readers might experience for the first time.
 Eating these wings is like experiencing the Discovery Channel and not just watching it from the couch.
 I wanted the readers to taste what gochujang can do for food … bold flavors exploding in their mouths!

 Just look at the gorgeous color!